 The City of Córdoba is the capital of the Province of Córdoba and is in the centre of the territory.
-It is positioned in the foothills of Sierras Chicas and crossed by the Suquía river and by the La Cañada stream.
-The singular topography, characterized by terraces, makes it particularly challenging to implement and develop a good mobility system and infrastructure.
+The singular topography, characterised by terraces, makes it particularly challenging to implement and develop a good mobility system and infrastructure.

 Córdoba has an urban area of 576 km2 and an estimated population of 1,600,000 inhabitants, which makes it the second-largest city in the country after Buenos Aires.
 83% of the population of the Metropolitan Area of Córdoba lives in the city of Córdoba.
 The economy of the Province of Córdoba is based on services and technological activities (64% of the gross geographic product - GGP), the automotive industry (26.5% of GGP) and the primary sector (9.5% of GGP).

-The city is organized by radio centric system which generates challenges for urban and mobility planning.
+The city is organised by radio centric system which generates challenges for urban and mobility planning.
 Its population density is low (63 inhabitants/km2).
 However, there are sectors with a high density that do not receive basic transport services.
 This imbalance has existed for the last 50 years.